benforshey/doingitwrong.dev/src/features/notes/the-pragmatic-programmer/ch-1.md

 If you're unhappy about something that you've tried to change, you can use the agency you have in your life to attempt to change it.

-> You can change your organization or you can change your organization. --Martin Fowler
+> You can change your organization or you can change your organization.&mdash;Martin Fowler

 If your skillset is outdated (or you're looking to make a change), study interesting stuff in your own time.
 Your investing in yourself.

-- [ ] How does this resonate with you--do you feel you have agency in your profession?
+- [ ] How does this resonate with you&mdash;do you feel you have agency in your profession?

 ## The Cat Ate My Source Code